San Diego Intl Film Festival

 Ideal Majors: Business, Communications, Film

-SOCIAL MEDIA INTERNSHIP (AVAILABLE MARCH 1 START)
+SOCIAL MEDIA INTERNSHIP (START ASAP)

 We are seeking a creative and motivated Social Media Intern to join our team.
 This role is perfect for someone who loves film, has a knack for creating engaging content, and wants hands-on experience in digital marketing.
 While a passion for social media is essential, we are looking for candidates with experience in social media management or content creation beyond personal use—whether through previous internships, volunteer work, clubs, academic projects, etc.